mcrocks999/JavaText--/README.md

-JavaText
+JavaText++
 ========

-JavaText is a free, open-sourced text-editor made in pure Java.
+JavaText++ is a free, open-source text editor based on JavaText.

 Images:
 =====